 - Embrace innovation: Embracing digital technologies and adapting to emerging trends can enhance the efficiency and effectiveness of the standardization system.

 Looking ahead, STSN in Indonesia has the potential to play an even greater role in supporting national development goals, such as promoting industrial competitiveness, protecting consumers, enhancing environmental sustainability, and fostering innovation.
-By learning from its past challenges and embracing new opportunities, Indonesia can build a world-class standardization system that contributes to a more prosperous and sustainable future.
+By learning from its past challenges and embracing new opportunities, Indonesia can build a world-class standardization system that contributes to a more prosperous and sustainable future That's the part that actually makes a difference..

 Frequently Asked Questions (FAQ) about STSN in Indonesia